I’ve been updating my outdoor spaces one project at a time. This week I’m focusing on how to update your patio decor on a budget.

 I’ve invested in a little bit of research and DIY to enjoy our outdoor space in an affordable way and I’m hoping it will help you, too!

-CONSIDER THE SIZE AND SCALE OF YOUR PATIO
+CONSIDER THE SIZE OF YOUR PATIO

 We purchased our patio furniture nine years ago.
 I never planned to keep it this long, but it has held up and fits the space.
 When we purchased it, I measured our patio area and considered the flow of traffic through the space.